 As you can see, Google Maps and other navigation apps use a fraction of the data that apps like Spotify, YouTube and Netflix do.
 If you’re worried about operating under a low data cap, these are the ones you should look at first.

-How to use Google Maps offline
+How to reduce Google Maps data

 If you do want to cut back on the data used by Google Maps, it’s fairly easy to get the number close to zero.
 The best way to do this is by downloading maps within the app for offline use.

 When you’re connected to Wi-Fi, open Google Maps and search for the location you want to download.
 If you’re mainly navigating in Seattle, for example, you’d want to search for the entire city.
 From there, tap the bottom panel to open more information about the location, then click the three dots in the upper right corner.
-From here, you can fine tune the area of the map you want before downloading it for offline use.
+From here, you can fine-tune the area of the map you want before downloading it for offline use.

 Once your maps are downloaded, you won’t use any of your phone’s data when you’re navigating within these areas.
 The only difference is that you won’t get any live traffic updates.